vbier/habpanelviewer/app/src/main/assets/help.md

 # <a name="top"/>HABPanelViewer

-HABPanelViewer is an Android homescreen application visualizing HABPanel, a dedicated UI of openHAB.
+HABPanelViewer is an Android home screen application visualizing HABPanel, a dedicated UI of openHAB.

 Its functionality can mainly be divided into three categories:
 - [controlling the device](#control) in reaction to openHAB item state changes